Printf Behavior Under All Conditions

 If a non-index mode (also referred to as sequential mode) conversion is specified after an index mode conversion, the next argument will be read but the current index will not be incremented.
 From this point on, the arguments selected by each conversion may or may not be correct.
 This is considered dangerously undefined and may change without warning.

 If a conversion specification is provided an invalid type modifier, that type modifier will be ignored, and the default type for that conversion will be used.
 In the case of the length modifier “L” and integer conversions, it will be treated as if it was “ll” (lowercase LL).
-For this purpose the list of integer conversions is d, i, u, o, x, X, n.
+For this purpose the list of integer conversions is d, i, u, o, x, X, b, B, n.

 If a conversion specification ending in % has any options that consume arguments (e.g. “%*.*%”) those arguments will be consumed as normal, but their values will be ignored.